chunxy/diagrams-magic/README.md

 ## Requirements
 - `diagrams`

   The mechanism of this magic is to call `diagrams` installed on local machine.
-So please ensure that `diagrams` is accessible on your system or in your virtual environment
+So please ensure that `diagrams` is accessible on your system or in your virtual environment.

   If you have `node` and `npm` installed, you may install `diagrams` with